steux/tiatracker/README.md

 * Timeline "mini map" displaying the pattern sequences
 * Sound emulation from the Stella emulator for playback
 * Export to dasm

+## Planned enhancements

+* Export to .k65
+* More precise playback timing in the tracker emulation
+* Undo/Redo
+* Backport the upcoming major improvements in Stella's sound emulation to the tracker

+For feedback, bug reports and feature requests, send a mail to andre.wichmann@gmx.de!